iambumblehead/json-locale/README.md

 ---------------------------------------------------------
 #### <a id="install"></a>INSTALL:

-json-local may be downloaded directly or installed through `npm`.
+json-locale may be downloaded directly or installed through `npm`.

  * **npm**